hawwestin/MSR.DevelopmentEnvironments/NGproxyManager/Readme.md

 # Access List control

 !!
 Attention section work in progress.
+Under Testing as some of the written down solutions are not 100% proven.\
-Due to unexpected results after enabling access control with enabled Proxy over Cloudflare section for IP based filtering I could not made to work.
-Probably need to be added list of CLoudFlare addresses to the list instead of your public IP address. to be tested
+During testing I've got unexpected results after enabling access control with enabled Proxy over Cloudflare section for IP based filtering.
+Probably need to be added list of CLoudFlare addresses to the list instead of your public IP address. -> to be tested
 - Add ip filtering on cloudflare level to homelab public IP address.
 ## User access